 Besides his composing he has been making his mark as concert producer.
 He founded the Sonic festival in Copenhagen with Filip C. de Melo in 2012 and he is also one of the curators for the Peripheriberry concert series in Reykjavík.
 Gunnar is a member of DKF, the theater group 16 elskendur and S.L.Á.T.U.R.

 Hlynur Páll Pálsson

 Hlynur Páll Pálsson graduated with BA in Contemporary Performance Practice from the Iceland Academy of the Arts in 2009.
-The same year he showcased his graduation piece Homo Absconditus at the international theatre festival Lókal in Reykjavík.
-Hlynur lives in Reykjavík, with his girlfriend and two children, and works as a dramaturg and a producer for the Reykjavík City Theatre as well as the managing director for Reykjavík Dance Festival and an independent theatre maker.
-Since graduating Hlynur has directed two performances; Ellý alltaf góð by the late Icelandic playwright Þorvaldur Þorsteinsson and Fjöltengi, a devised piece performed by homo ludens in the Reykjavík Central Bus Station at the artFart performance festival in 2010.
-Hlynur was the director of the Reykjavík Street Theatre in the summers of 2012 and 2013 and he is a member of the performance groups 16 Lovers and homo ludens.
+Upon graduation joined The Reykjavík City Theare as a Stage Manager, and the same year he showcased his graduation piece Homo Absconditus at the international theatre festival Lókal in Reykjavík.
+In recent years Hlynur has worked as an assistant director and a producer for the Reykjavík City Theatre.
+He has directed two performances; Ellý alltaf góð by the late Icelandic playwright Þorvaldur Þorsteinsson and Fjöltengi, a devised piece performed by homo ludens in the Reykjavík Central Bus Station at the artFart performance festival in 2010.
+Hlynur was the managing director for Reykjavík Dance Festival in 2014 and worked as the director of the Reykjavík Street Theatre in the summers of 2012 and 2013.
+He now works as a dramaturg and the director of education for the Reykjavík City Theatre.

 Karl Ágúst Þorbergsson